-Johnson Law LLC is a boutique law practice limited to the practice of elder law, estate and special needs planning, throughout Maryland.
+Johnson Law LLC is a boutique law practice limited to the practice of elder law, estate and special needs planning, based in Annapolis but practicing throughout Maryland.
 The practice is uniquely focused on building enduring relationships with clients and families.
 Whether you are facing an unanticipated crisis situation or are planning for your and your family’s future, we offer an initial meeting and consultation in our office or in your home, hospital, or nursing home.
 We will take the time to listen to your needs, ask questions, gather information, and work with you toward a solution that fits best for the circumstances.

 Proudly Serving Clients Throughout Maryland